LucasBressanc/pythonstudies/README.md

-A repository for some games that I have encountered, and it is a way to put on practice some of my coding skills.
+A repository for some projects that I have encountered, and it is a great way to practice my Python skills.
 So far, we have:

+Games
   - Odds or Even
   - Slot Machine